Ayers, Freeland, Hart, Hayes, Wilkerson, Womac, Yoder

-The biosystems engineering program at the University of Tennessee, Knoxville, has specific program educational objectives that follow the objectives of the University of Tennessee Institute of Agriculture.
+The biosystems engineering program at the University of Tennessee, Knoxville, has specific educational objectives that follow the objectives of the University of Tennessee Institute of Agriculture.
 In order to meet the Institute’s objectives, program graduates will receive the educational tools necessary to perform as entry-level engineering professionals.
 Recent graduates are to be

 - Competitive in seeking employment or graduate placement at the regional and national levels.

 - Aware of meeting their own and societal needs consistent with the goals of life-long learning, professional ethics, and leadership.